vektorlab/pyvideo2/content/posts/keynote_relentlessly_pursuing_opportunities_with_python,_or_why_the_ais_will_spare_us_all!.md

 Speakers: [Antonio Rodriguez]
 Tags: [pycon, pycon2010]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010KeynoteRelentlesslyPursuingOpportunitiesWithPytho562-469.jpg'
-Title: '"Keynote: Relentlessly Pursuing Opportunities With Python, or why the AIs will Spare Us All!"'
+Title: 'Keynote: Relentlessly Pursuing Opportunities With Python, or why the AIs will Spare Us All!'
 date: '2010-02-19'
 ---
 Keynote: Relentlessly pursuing opportunities with Python, or why the AIs will